schmoelder/diss/doc/01_introduction/00_index.md

 The implementation includes an interface to *CADET* as the main solver of the framework but it is generally possible to also use other solvers.
 Due to this powerful combination, the framework developed for this work was named *CADET-Process*.
 The software is open source and distributed under GPL version 3, and thus freely available to academia and industry.
-The code can be obtained from <https://github.com/fau-advanced-separations/CADET-Process>.
+The code can be obtained from [https://github.com/fau-advanced-separations/CADET-Process](https://github.com/fau-advanced-separations/CADET-Process).

-At this point, it is important to note that not only chromatography has been developed over the last decades, but also best practices for sustainable scientific software development have been established.
+Best practices for sustainable scientific software development have been applied throughout this work to ensure reliability and reproducibility of the code.
 Without the application of these modern standards of software design, reliability and reproducibility of the code cannot be ensured which is particularly important in a scientific context.
 Since process engineers are usually not trained in this field, a chapter of this work is dedicated to the introduction of important techniques such as version control, unit testing, and software documentation (see {numref}`chapter %s <methods_software_design>`).

 % Demonstrations
-To demonstrate the flexibility of the framework, several case studies are performed.
+To demonstrate the flexibility of the framework, several case studies are presented in this work.

-First, a batch elution process is optimized, demonstrating process modeling and evaluation through fractionation to obtain key performance indicators.
+First, a model of a typical chromatographic laboratory system is developed, focusing on a protein purification step.
+The objectives here are to:
+- showcase parameter estimation methods for different problems,
+- validate **CADET-Process** using experimental data,
+- incorporate system periphery, including the influence of valves and tubing, which are often neglected in modeling,
+- demonstrate a load–wash–elute process for lysozyme using the steric mass-action binding model with a salt gradient, representing a common yet complex chromatographic procedure.

+Next, the optimization of advanced operating concepts is investigated through a set of synthetic case studies.
+These studies assume known model parameters and focus on preparative separations of binary and ternary mixtures.
+Operating modes of increasing complexity are examined, including batch elution, recycling strategies, flip-flop chromatography, and serial column configurations.
+For validation, process simulations are compared with equilibrium theory solutions.
-Single- and multi-objective optimization are applied to refine switch and cycle times.
+Single- and multi-objective optimization are used to optimize feed durations, valve switching and cycle times, and column geometry, aiming to maximize productivity and yield while minimizing solvent consumption.
-Next, a load-wash-elute process is examined, incorporating gradient elution.
-Parameter estimation is performed by comparing simulations with experimental data, followed by gradient optimization to enhance separation performance.
-Then, various recycling techniques are explored, analyzing cyclic stationarity and optimizing switching times to maximize yield and minimize solvent consumption.
-Finally, a simulated moving bed (SMB) process is studied, focusing on multi-column operation and steady-state performance.
-Optimization is applied to refine switching times, flow rates, and recycle ratios.